JavaScript Design Patterns: An Overview

 The Command defines the common interface while ConcreteCommand subclasses handle calling the appropriate receiver methods.

-In summary, JavaScript design patterns like singleton, iterator and command provide proven solutions for managing object instantiation, traversal, execution and more.
+JavaScript design patterns like singleton, iterator and command provide proven solutions for managing object instantiation, traversal, execution and more.
 Learning to apply patterns appropriately will level up your code organization, flexibility and reusability.

 State Pattern